Piour/cozy-bookmarks/README.md

 # Changelog

+* v0.9.1
+  * using americano instead of compound
 * v0.9
   * import from firefox/chrome html export
   * adding http to url that dont start with http